 Childminders work across a range of hours.
 Do some exploring if your working day doesn’t fit the 9am to 5pm, Monday to Friday pattern.
 Also check if you have children of different ages and you want them to be looked after together.

 Childminders often drop children off and pick children up from school.
 Some offer funded places alongside paying for childcare.

 Day nurseries are for children between the ages of six weeks and five years.
 Many offer out-of-school care for five to 11-year-olds.

 Opening times are generally from 8am to 6pm on weekdays.
 They're open all year round during school holidays and offer flexible options.
 You can either have half or full day sessions over a few days, a full week, term time only, or all year round.
 They offer funded places alongside paying for childcare.

 Out of school clubs

 Out of school clubs are open before and after school, and all day during school holidays.
 They offer a quiet space for catching up with homework, as well as plenty of fun activities.
 They're for children aged three to 14, or up to 16 for children with special needs.

 Some breakfast and after school clubs are linked to schools.
 They offer a variety of activities on top of the normal school day.
 These include things such as music, art, sport, or study support.

 Some out of school clubs will drop off or pick children up from local schools.
 Talk to your child’s school to find out if they offer an out-of-school club.

 Nursery schools offer funded places for children between the ages of three and five.
 They're open during school hours, normally only in term time, for full or half-day sessions.

-Babysitters look after your children in your home for short periods of time, usually to allow parents to socialise in the evening, or to attend an appointments during the day.
+Babysitters look after your children in your home for short periods of time.
+This is usually to allow parents to socialise in the evening, or to attend an appointment in the day.
 Babysitters aren't regulated because they're looking after children in your home and often have no formal childcare qualifications.